linh0845/blog/_posts/2022-07-19-montecarlo.md

 Suppose that the Company has identified the following uncertain variables in the model and the distributions and parameters that describe them, as follows:

+a.
 Market size: normal with mean of 2,000,000 units and standard deviation of 400,000 units.
+b.
 R&D costs: uniform between $600,000,000 and $800,000,000.
+c.
 Clinical trial costs: normal with mean of $150,000,000 and standard deviation $30,000,000.
+d.
 Annual market growth factor: triangular with minimum = 2%, maximum 6%, and most likely = 3%.
+e.
 Annual market share growth rate: triangular with minimum = 15%, maximum = 25%, and most likely = 20%.

 ## Code